mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 ### Removed support for IE 11

-Support for IE 11 is completely removed, by dropping the legacy bundle and all IE 11 related code.
+Support for IE 11－that is, the legacy bundle and all IE 11-related code－is completely removed.
-This allows us to decrease bundle size and keep the scope manageable.
+This decreases Material UI's bundle size and eases future development.

-If you need to support IE 11, you can use Material UI v5's [legacy bundle](https://v5.mui.com/material-ui/guides/minimizing-bundle-size/#legacy-bundle), but it won't get updates or bug fixes.
+If you need to support IE 11, you can use v5's [legacy bundle](https://v5.mui.com/material-ui/guides/minimizing-bundle-size/#legacy-bundle).
+However, note that it won't get updates or bug fixes.

 ## Breaking changes